nhudinh2103/ata-it-interview/frontend/README.md

    npm install
    ```

-  This image show building successfully
+  This image show the build had run successfully

   ![image](https://github.com/nhudinh2103/ata-it-interview/assets/17499217/1a3eb41a-e944-4de8-80a1-89ef4b857516)

-- After build succeed, we can run frontend code with commands:
+- After build succeed, we can run frontend code with command:

    ```
    npm run dev
    ```

-  This will run our web front end at port 5173 (if ports was not in use).
+  This will run our web front end at port 5173 (if this port was not already in use).

   ![image](https://github.com/nhudinh2103/ata-it-interview/assets/17499217/9df1dcda-5dcc-4d90-a2c5-50fd86965022)

-- In case you want to run the test, pleae run these command:
+- In case you want to run the test, please run the command:

   ```
   npm test